giocalitri/maimmunization_watcher/README.md

 ### Requirements 🛒
 Python 3 (2 is dead) is the only requirement.
-If you are not sure which python you are running, then try running
+If you are not sure which python you are running, then try to run
 ```shell
 > python --version
 ```
 If it says something like `2.7` you are probably running the system python.
-In this case you will probably have also a `python3` and a `pip3` available, but you might need to run `pip3` them as superuser.
+In this case you will probably have also a `python3` and a `pip3` available, but you might need to run `pip3` as superuser.

 ### How to use 🔧
 ```shell